 Symptoms of asthma can be mild or severe.
 You may experience a mild attack daily or even severe symptoms each day or you may have something in between.
 Also, how often you suffer from these symptoms may change.
 This is because when you have asthma, you may experience:

 - Wheeze, making a loud or soft whistling noise when you breathe in and out.

-- Feel tightness in your chest.
+- Feel the tightness in your chest.

 - Feel short of breath.

-- Quickly get tired during exercise.
+- Feeling tired easily during exercise.

+Asthma symptoms can aggravate at night.
 Severe asthma attacks can be life-threatening and need emergency treatment.

 What are the Causes of Asthma?

 Extrinsic (external) factors include:

 Allergies (allergens) are common in children and adults and are a common cause of asthma.
 Some examples of allergens include inhaled materials, ingested materials (e.g. foods) and materials that cause problems when they contact the skin.
 Most commonly, asthma attacks are triggered when one inhales the allergens.